Inspecting Hidden Gem #10: They Won't Believe Me

 How To Best Appreciate This Gem:

 The shortened version (80 minutes) is available on an Italian DVD in English with removable subtitles.
-The short version is the one that occasionally plays on TCM.
-Being a relatively old RKO title it also plays on network television so check the listings in your area.
-The longer version's added scenes are important (and this print has been seen by some, like Eddie Muller's devoted Noir City Festival attendees) but so is seeing the film itself so if watching it becomes an option by all means take it even if it is the shorter one.
-The 80 minute version was also made on VHS tape despite the listed running time of 91 minutes.
-All of the above described legitimate transfers contain adequate picture and sound considering its release date but unless it shows up on one of your local TV stations, I'd hold out for a proper release.
-Perhaps there will be a "Made On Demand" DVD like some of the other RKO titles released theatrically around this time and we'll hope it's the longer transfer.
+This has the same running time as the print that occasionally plays on TCM.
+Being a relatively old RKO title, They Won’t Believe Me also plays on network television so check the listings in your area.
+The longer version's added scenes are important (and this print has been seen by some, like Eddie Muller's devoted Noir City Festival attendees) but so is seeing the film itself, so if watching They Won’t Believe Me becomes an option, by all means take it even if the transfer has the shorter running time.
+The 80-minute version was also made on VHS tape despite being listed at 91 minutes.
+All of the above described legitimate transfers contain adequate picture and sound but I'd hold out on purchasing anything until there’s a proper release.
+Perhaps there will be a "Made On Demand" DVD like some of the other RKO titles shown theatrically around this time and we'll hope it's the longer transfer.

-The only 95 minute version released legitimately is the Laser Disc issued by Image Entertainment in the U.S. but the picture quality is quite poor as it was reportedly taken from a 16mm transfer.
+The only 95-minute version released legitimately so far is the Laser Disc issued by Image Entertainment in the U.S. but the picture quality is quite poor as it was reportedly taken from a 16mm transfer.